pawelgodula/kaggle-dsb-2019/README.md

 ### 4. Feature selection

 We did a lot of hand-crafted features (around 8.000), out of which we selected around 3.000 using [this mechanism](https://www.kaggle.com/code/ogrellier/feature-selection-with-null-importances).
 In this repo, it is substituted with a simple mechanism that also works well: if a feature has zero importance in at least one of the folds (on a model trained with `feature_fraction = 1.0`), it can be removed.

+## Lessons learned

+In retrospect, our key mistake was that we used a weighted average of 3 variations of a single model, but the differences between them were so small, that the weighted average scored the same as the single model.
+We put all of our effort into feature engineering.
+We consider it a major omission, which led to a drop from #1 on Public LB to #5 on Private LB.
+[The winning team](https://www.kaggle.com/competitions/home-credit-default-risk/discussion/64821) used 3-level stacking with ~90 base models.

 ## Final remarks
 - For a full discussion of the solution please see [the Kaggle forum](https://www.kaggle.com/competitions/home-credit-default-risk/discussion/64625)